ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int tree = Node (1, [Node (4, []); Node (9, []); Node (16, [])])
 ```

 > Note: Above, `'a` means “any type.”
-It is called a "type parameter" and is pronounced like the Greek letter α (“alpha”).
+It is called a *type parameter* and is pronounced like the Greek letter α (“alpha”).
 This type parameter will be replaced by another type.
 The same goes for `'b` ("beta"), `'c` ("gamma"), etc. Any letter preceded by a `'` is a type parameter, also known as a "[type variable](https://en.wikipedia.org/wiki/Type_variable)."

-Because records are implicitly single constructor variants, this also applies to them:
+Because records are implicitly single-constructor variants, this also applies to them:
 ```ocaml
 # type name = { first : string; last: string };;
 type name = { first : string; last : string; }